ds4dm/ZERO/docs/support_files/overview.rst

 Integer Programming Games (*IPGs*) are a class of simultaneous non-cooperative games where each player solves an integer program fully parametrized in the player's variable.
 In other words, the constraints of each player solely depend on the variables of that player.
 ZERO currently supports IPGs where the objective functions are at most bilinear (w.r.t. the other players) and quadratic in each player's variables.
 :cpp:class:`Game::IPG` implements such games, and there is only one algorithm available:

--  :cpp:class:`Algorithms::IPG::Oracle` an outer approximation algorithm (similar to :cpp:class:`Algorithms::EPEC::OuterApproximation`) exploiting the concept of uses the concept of `Equilibrium Oracle <https://dragotto.net/the-equilibrium-oracle>`_.
+-  :cpp:class:`Algorithms::IPG::CutAndPlay` an outer approximation algorithm (similar to :cpp:class:`Algorithms::EPEC::CutAndPlay`) again using the `CutAndPlay <https://dragotto.net/the-equilibrium-oracle>`_ algorithm scheme..
 Each player's integer program is approximated with its linear relaxation.
 A sequence of cutting planes and branching decisions guide the algorithm towards the computation of an equilibrium.

 ************************************
 Algorithms